ktorio/ktor-documentation/topics/autoheadresponse.md

 </microformat>

 The `%plugin_name%` plugin provides us with the ability to automatically respond to `HEAD` request for every route that has a `GET` defined.
+You can use `%plugin_name%` to avoid creating a separate [head](Routing_in_Ktor.md#define_route) handler if you need to somehow process a response on the client before getting the actual content.
+For example, calling the [respondFile](responses.md#file) function adds the `Content-Length` and `Content-Type` headers to a response automatically, and you can get this information on the client before downloading the file.

 ## Add dependencies {id="add_dependencies"}